jenkinsci/gitlab-plugin/README.md

 Optionally, the plugin communicates with the GitLab server in order to fetch additional information.
 At this moment, this information is limited to fetching the source project of a Merge Request, in order to support merging from forked repositories.

-To enable this functionality, a user should be set up on GitLab, with adequate permissions to access the repository.
+To enable this functionality, a user should be set up on GitLab, with GitLab 'Developer' permissions, to access the repository.
 On the global configuration screen, supply the gitlab host url ``http://your.gitlab.server`` and the API token of the user of choice.

 ## Jenkins Job Configuration
 * Create a new job by going to *New Job*